Metro men we can relate.

 If your struggling to get your head around this, male pattern baldness – excuse the pun – is a good example of male hormone activity.

-- men’s skin tends to be drier, women’s skin contains more glycosaminoglycan’s, water binding chemicals found in the dermis that is responsible for holding water in the cells tissues.
-Ultimately they help to make the skin softer and smoother
+- men’s skin tends to be more coarse, women’s skin contains more glycosaminoglycan’s, water binding chemicals found in the dermis responsible for holding water in the cells tissues.
+Ultimately they help to make the skin softer.
+Smoother

 - woman’s skin has more cushioning in the subcutaneous layer, which is related to the women’s hormone estrogen